Are you looking for the best settings for PUBG? The short answer is that it depends on your preferences.

 - Empty your recycle bin.

-You can also use CCleaner – even the free version will do the trick just fine.
+You can also use CCleaner – even the free version will do the job just fine.

 After you’re finished optimizing your PC and PUBG, make sure to restart your PC.

-And you’re optimized!
+And you’re all optimized!
 It’s pretty easy, right?
 Make sure you comment down below if these settings helped you and if you enjoyed our take on the best settings for the PUBG third-person or first-person shooter game.